 Timing really is everything

 Timing really matters when you’re booking a holiday.
+The same applies when it comes to how to save money on your holidays.
 For example, were you aware that the best value day to book your holidays is a Tuesday?
 According to industry experts, Tuesdays are when last-minute deals are released by airline operators.

 Tuesdays are not just the best day to book a holiday, they are also the cheapest day to fly on.
 Whenever possible, try to avoid booking any flights that leave on either a Friday or Saturday since they can really increase the price of your trip.
 It can also be cost-effective to fly during the afternoon instead of the evening.